4 Tricks for Washer Maintenance and Cleaning

 - Clean all the way around the seal to completely eliminate mold.

-- Before replacing the seal, spray one more time with the solution and wipe clean with a dry cloth.
+- Before replacing the seal, spray the seal one more time with the solution and wipe clean with a dry cloth.

 4. Cleaning the soap and fabric softener dispensers

-Cleaning them is as simple as it is necessary, as substances can adhere to the sides and decompose, causing unpleasant odors.
+Cleaning them is simple and necessary because the substances can stick to the sides of the dispenser and decompose, which in turn causes unpleasant odors.

 - 1 cup white vinegar